eliasbenb/PlexAniBridge/.github/CONTRIBUTING.md

 If you are only making changes to the documentation, you can opt to clone the repository and edit the documentation files in your preferred text editor or directly in the GitHub web UI.
 The documentation is located in the `docs/` directory.

-1. Fork PlexAniBridge.
+1. Fork AniBridge.
 2. Clone the repository into your development machine ([_info_](https://docs.github.com/en/get-started/quickstart/fork-a-repo)) or edit directly in the GitHub web UI.
 3. Make your changes to the documentation files in the `docs/` directory.

 ## Contributing Code

-The PlexAniBridge codebase is primarily written in Python for the backend and Svelte/TypeScript for the frontend.
+The AniBridge codebase is primarily written in Python for the backend and Svelte/TypeScript for the frontend.

 The project has a set of developer scripts at `scripts/dev.py` to help with common tasks.
 You can run these scripts with `python scripts/dev.py <command>`.
 Run `python scripts/dev.py --help` to see a list of available commands.